Gradient Descent in the Absence of Global Lipschitz Continuity of the Gradients: Global Convergence Analysis

 \subsection{Convergence of the Gradient}

-One of the limitations of \cref{result-zoutendjik} is that it only states that the limit infimum of the gradient function goes to zero.
-By using \cref{property-summable} in place of \cref{property-diminishing}, we can show that the limit supremum agrees with the limit infimum, which we establish in the next result.
+One limitation of \cref{result-zoutendjik} is that it only provides for the limit infimum of the gradient function to be zero.
+Here, we will use \cref{property-conditioning} to conclude that the limit of the gradient function is zero.

 \begin{theorem} Suppose $F:\mathbb{R}^p \to \mathbb{R}$ satisfies \cref{assumption-lower-bound,assumption-gradient}.
-Let $x_0 \in \mathbb{R}^p$ and let $\lbrace x_k : k \in \mathbb{N} \rbrace$ be generated by \cref{eqn-recursion-iterate} satisfying \cref{property-spd,property-diverge,property-summable}.
+Let $x_0 \in \mathbb{R}^p$ and let $\lbrace x_k : k \in \mathbb{N} \rbrace$ be generated by \cref{eqn-recursion-iterate} satisfying \cref{property-spd,property-diverge,property-diminishing,property-conditioning}.
 Then, for all $ R \geq 0$,